“It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.” – Warren Buffet

 - Executive compensation

-- Product quality relative to price
+- Product quality relative to the price

 - Working practices across supply chains